 Initializers are an important concept in Rails, but I couldn't find much information about them online, other than the official Rails guides.
-So on the weekend, I did a deep dive into the Rails initialization process, and what follows is everything I learned about initializers.
+Recently, I did a deep dive into the Rails initialization process, and what follows is everything I learned about initializers.

 What we'll learn: